Patch-sequencing: Electrophysiological recording

 Once a seal has been established cells are subject to different stimulation regimes using the voltage clamp, such as ramps, square pulses and noisy current injections.
 Features of the cell body's membrane are recorded including resting membrane potential and threshold potential.
 Features observed from generated action potentials (AP) such as AP width, AP amplitude, after-depolarization and after-hyperpolarization amplitude are also recorded.
 Whole-cell recordings are performed using patch recoding pipettes filled with a small volume of intracellular solution (to avoid RNA dilution), calcium chelators, RNA carriers and RNase inhibitors.
 The addition of RNase inhibitors, such as EGTA, enhances transcriptome analysis by preserving higher quality RNA from the samples.
 Recording time can take between 1 and 15 minutes without affecting the neuron structure due to swelling, with lower values increasing throughput of the technique.
 The data is recorded and analyzed with commercial or open-source software such as MIES, PATCHMASTER, pCLAMP, WaveSurfer, among others.

 Neurons are pre-stimulated to verify their resting membrane potential and stabilize their baseline across and within experiments.
 Cells are then stimulated by ramp and square currents, their electrophysiological properties are recorded and measured.
 After stimulus the membrane potential must return to the baseline value for recordings to be consistent and robust.
 Negative pressure is used at the end of the recordings to return the membrane stability.
 Measurements need to satisfy these conditions to be considered for further analysis.
 During recording cell viability needs to be maintained as being patch-clamped is stressful for the cell.

+It is crucial to have healthy acute or live brain slices for electrophysiological recordings, as the health of the neuron significantly impacts the quality of the data obtained.
+Healthy brain slices are typically prepared using tools such as the Compresstome vibratome, ensuring optimal conditions for accurate and reliable recordings.